opensearch-project/data-prepper/data-prepper-plugins/kafka-plugins/README.md

 - `topics` (Required) : The topic in which kafka source plugin associated with to read the messages.The maximum number of topics should be 10.

 - `name` (Required) : This denotes the name of the topic, and it is a mandatory one.
 Multiple list can be configured and the maximum number of topic should be 10.

-- `auth_type` (Optional) : The auth_type directive selects the method that is used to authenticate the user.
-There is no auth type by default.
-The most common supported methods are SASL_PLAINTEXT,SASL_SSL and SASL_OAUTH.

 - `workers` (Optional) : Number of multithreaded consumers associated with each topic.
 Defaults to `10` and its maximum value should be 200.